AnyBody/anybody-tutorial/Making_things_move/lesson5.rst

 The final line ``#include "<ANYMOCAP_MODEL>``, includes the **AnyMocap** framework or base model.

 .. warning:: Don't change the base model (e.g. below ``#include "<ANYMOCAP_MODEL>"``).
    It is not necessary, and the code is shared between all examples.
-So changes can break other things, and make it difficult to update your models in the future.
+Changes can break other examples, and make it difficult to update your models in the future.

 Now please load the model and open up a new Model View.
 You should see the following model: